xinzhan/core-services.en/help/interface/cookies-first-party.md

 ## Adobe-Managed Certificate Program

-The Adobe Managed Certificate Program is the recommended process for implementing a new first-party SSL certificate for first-party cookies.
+The Adobe Managed Certificate Program is the recommended process for setting up the first-party SSL certificate needed for a CNAME implementation which ensures your Adobe collection server matches your site domain.

-The Adobe Managed Certificate program lets you implement a new first-party SSL certificate for first-party cookies at no additional cost (for your first 100 CNAMEs).
+The Adobe Managed Certificate program lets you implement a new first-party SSL certificate at no additional cost (for your first 100 CNAMEs).
 If you currently have your own Customer-Managed SSL certificate, speak with Adobe Customer Care about migrating to the Adobe-Managed Certificate Program.

 ### Implement

-Here is how you implement a new first-party SSL certificate for first-party cookies:
+Here is how you implement a new first-party SSL certificate for first-party data collection:

-1. Fill out the [First-party cookie request form](/help/interface/cookies/assets/First_Part_Domain_Request_Form.xlsx) and open a ticket with Customer Care requesting to set up first-party cookies on the Adobe-Managed program.
+1. Fill out the [First-party domain request form](/help/interface/cookies/assets/First_Part_Domain_Request_Form.xlsx) and open a ticket with Customer Care requesting to set up first-party data collection on the Adobe-Managed program.
 Each field is described within the document with examples.

 2. Create CNAME records (see instructions below).